ValeraKvip/Telegram_knowledge_base/Links_and_Deeplinks/README.md

 window.Telegram.WebApp.openTelegramLink(url);
 ```

-You can use
+to open a bot and auto-send `/start` use:
 ```js
 const url = `https://t.me/${bot_username}?start`;
 ```
-To open a bot and auto-send `/start`

 ### To open a group